 Glacier View Trail is about 1.5 miles round trip, and after a few switchbacks up to the ridge is gentle rolling terrain to a wonderful view of Indian Peaks.
 You can also go up to The Rockpile, great views there too.

 South Forest Loop Trail, just over 2 miles round trip, easy to moderate climb and descent, goes up to Mariposa Bluff, with more great views of Indian Peaks.
 You can also enjoy The Meadow, and sit by the creek at Aspen Bend.

 The Outback Loop, our longest trail, is almost 3 miles including a side trip to Schmoll’s Knoll, with amazing 360 degree views.
 The Outback Glade, at the NE apex, is a beautiful place to sit or have lunch as well.
 (Note: the Knoll requires a bit of scrambling to get to the top)

 Please do not send a request for a date/trailhead that already has a reservation in it.
 This calendar displays all reservations that have been confirmed up until this point.
 Please choose a date/trailhead which does NOT currently have a reservation on this calendar.
-There is only ONE reservation per trailhead per day.
+There is only ONE reservation per day for Bill’s Loop and Glacier View trails, and TWO reservations per day for Outback Loop and South Forest Loop.
 PLEASE LOOK AT THE CALENDAR BELOW BEFORE CHOOSING DATES ON THE FORM!!